 Angolan-style chicken cabidela braised with vinegar, garlic, onion, bay, and a dark tangy sauce.

-Best for Best for special family meals and old-school Lusophone tables., with a hard cooking level and about 95 minutes total.
+Best for special family meals and old-school Lusophone tables..
+Plan on a hard cook and about 95 minutes total.

 White rice, funge, boiled cassava, or greens.

 Angola national table.
-A verified Angola dish in the AfroKitchen archive.
+A structured Angola dish in the AfroKitchen archive.

 White rice, funge, boiled cassava, or greens.